Panorama Tools

 For discussion of the management issues of the PanoToolsNG group and the wiki.

-Switch from CVS to subversion
+Switch from CVS to Subversion to Mercurial

 What's here?

-The pano12/13 library
+The pano13 library

 This is the backend library used by many applications.
 Also included are:

-Note for packagers: pano12 is the name of the library (like lotus123 or XFree86) not the version (which is currently 2.8.6).
+Note for packagers: pano13 is the name of the library (like lotus123 or XFree86) not the version (which is currently 2.9.18).

 The Panorama Gimp plug-in

-The panorama-tools gimp plug-in has a separate SVN module.
-There are tagged releases for original-1-1 (gimp-1.1), gimp-1-2, gimp-1-3 & gimp-2-0.
+The panorama-tools gimp plug-in has a separate Mercurial module.

 PTFilter photoshop plugins